Baking & Pastry Arts

 - Register for required General Education courses.

 - Attend a Baking and Pastry Arts program information session.
+Please contact the BPA Department at 704-330-4642 to inquire about the next information session.

 - All courses require granted permission which is granted by the program chair after students have met specific requirements.